pimcore/skeleton/README.md

     * When asked for admin user and password: Choose freely
     * This can take a while, up to 20 minutes

-5. Run codeception tests: `docker-compose exec pimcore composer test`
+5. Run codeception tests: `docker-compose exec php vendor/bin/codecept run -vv`

 6. :heavy_check_mark: DONE - You can now visit your pimcore instance:
     * The frontend: <http://localhost>